A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Examples of rank 1 affine invariant orbifolds with property

-\begin{proof} Let $(X,\omega)$ be a translation surface in $\M$, and choose a periodic direction on $X$.
-Up to a small isoperiodic deformation, we can ensure that the direction is $\FM$-stable (which is equivalent to $\mathcal{F}$-stable here as there are only two singularities).
+\begin{proof} Let $q$ be a translation surface in $\M$, and choose a periodic direction on $q$.
+Up to applying Rel, we can ensure that direction is $\FM$-stable (which is equivalent to $\mathcal{F}$-stable here as there are only two singularities).
 Note that the singularity present on a boundary component of a cylinder is different from the singularity present on the other boundary component.
-This is due to the fact that the hyperelliptic involution exchanges the singularities of $\omega$ while fixing all the cylinders.
-A consequence of that is that a minimal $\M$-isoperiodic deformation is supported on all the cylinders and has the form $(\delta_1c_1^{-1},\cdots,\delta_mc_m^{-1})$ with the $\delta_i$ belonging to $\{1,-1\}$.
-The fact that $\M$ is non arithmetic is equivalent to the fact that this deformation has non vanishing degree by \ref{field}.
-Therefore $\M$ has property $\mathcal{P}$ if and only if $\M$ is non arithmetic. \end{proof}
+This is due to the fact that the hyperelliptic involution exchanges the singularities of $\omega$ while fixing all the cylinders (see Lemma 2.2 in \cite{lindsey2015counting}).
+A consequence of that is that any $u \in \K$ has the form $u=(\delta_1tc_1^{-1},\cdots,\delta_mtc_m^{-1})$ with the $\delta_i$ belonging to $\{1,-1\}$.
+If $\K$ is rational, all the entries of $u$ are pairwise commensurable, a contradiction with the fact that $\M$ is nonarithmetic by \ref{field}.
+Therefore $\M$ has property $\mathcal{P}$ if and only if $\M$ is nonarithmetic. \end{proof}

-\begin{thm} Let $\M$ be a non absolute rank 1 affine invariant orbifold contained in $\mathcal{H}(g-1^2)^{hyp}$, and let $(X,\omega)$ be a surface in $\M$.
-Then the leaf of $\FM_X$ is either closed or projectively dense in $\M$.
-The latter case occurs if, and only if $\M$ is non arithmetic. \end{thm}
+\begin{thm} Let $\M$ be a nonabsolute rank 1 affine invariant orbifold contained in $\mathcal{H}(g-1^2)^{hyp}$, and let $q$ be a surface in $\M$.
+Then the leaf of $\FM_q$ is either closed or projectively dense in $\M$.
+The latter case occurs if, and only if $\M$ is nonarithmetic. \end{thm}

-Paul Apisa has classified the rank one affine invariant orbifolds in the hyperelliptic strata and showed that if $\M$ is a non arithmetic rank $1$ affine invariant orbifold, then it is a translation cover of a surface in $\Omega E_D(1,1)$.
+Paul Apisa has classified the rank one affine invariant orbifolds in the hyperelliptic strata and showed that if $\M$ is a nonarithmetic rank $1$ affine invariant orbifold, then it is a translation cover of a surface in $\Omega E_D(1,1)$.
 See \cite{apisa2017rank}.